Alignak-monitoring/alignak-doc/source/20_annexes/external_commands_list.rst

       Schedules a downtime for a specified host.

       If the "fixed" argument is set to one (1), the downtime will start and end at the times specified by the "start" and "end" arguments.
-Otherwise, the downtime will begin between the "start" and "end" times and will last for "duration" seconds.
+Otherwise (0), the downtime will begin between the "start" and "end" times and will last for "duration" seconds.

       The "start" and "end" arguments are specified in time_t format (seconds since the UNIX epoch).
 The specified host downtime can be triggered by another downtime entry if the "trigger_id" is set to the ID of another scheduled downtime entry.
 Set the "trigger_id" argument to zero (0) if the downtime for the specified host should not be triggered by another downtime entry.